Towards Zero-Shot Multilingual Synthetic Question and Answer Generation for Cross-Lingual Reading Comprehension: Experimental Setup and Results

 \subsection{Datasets}

-\textbf{XQuAD} \cite{xquad} is a multilingual QA dataset consisting of 240 paragraphs and 1190 question-answers in Spanish, German, Greek, Russian, Turkish, Arabic, Vietnamese, Thai, Chinese, and Hindi.
-These samples have been professionally translated from the SQuAD 1.1 dev set \cite{squad}. \\ \textbf{MLQA} \cite{mlqa} is a benchmark dataset for evaluating cross-lingual question answering performance.
-This dataset is comprised of over 5K QA instances (12K in English) following the SQuAD format in English, Arabic, German, Spanish, Hindi, Vietnamese and Simplified Chinese.
-We use the test split in our evaluations.\\ \textbf{TyDiQA} \cite{tydiqa} is a multilingual QA dataset consisting of 200k QA pairs from 11 topologically diverse languages.
-The annotators were not presented with the answers, when generating questions.
-As a result, there is less lexical overlap between questions and answers compared to XQuAD and MLQA.
-We used the development set of the Gold Passage task, which includes more than 800 samples in each target language.
+\textbf{SQuAD} \cite{squad} is an English QA dataset consisting of 100k samples.
+The passages are extracted from Wikiepdia.
+We use the train and dev splits of SQuAD 1.1 in this work. \\ \textbf{XQuAD} \cite{xquad} is a multilingual QA dataset consisting of 240 paragraphs and 1190 question-answers in Arabic, Chinese, German, Greek, Hindi, Russian, Spanish, Thai, Turkish and Vietnamese.
+These samples have been professionally translated from the SQuAD 1.1 dev set. \\ \textbf{MLQA} \cite{mlqa} is a benchmark dataset for evaluating cross-lingual question answering performance.
+This dataset contains over 5k QA instances (12k in English) following the SQuAD format in each of Arabic, Chinese, English, German, Hindi, Spanish and Vietnamese.
+We use the test split in our evaluations.\\ \textbf{TyDiQA} \cite{tydiqa} is another multilingual QA dataset consisting of 200k QA pairs from 11 typologically diverse languages.
+There is less lexical overlap between questions and answers compared to XQuAD and MLQA.
+We use the Gold Passage task, which includes \textasciitilde 50k samples in the train split and between 130 and 1100 samples for each language in the development set.

-With XQuAD and TyDiQA, we utilized the the official SQuAD 1.1 evaluation script to calculate the metrics.
-With MLQA, we used the official task evaluation script, as instructed by the task guidelines.

-\textbf{XTREME} \cite{xtreme} is multilingual benchmark consisting of nine tasks spanning 40 topologically diverse languages.
+\textbf{XTREME} \cite{xtreme} is a multilingual benchmark consisting of nine tasks spanning 40 typologically diverse languages.
 This dataset includes machine translated SQuAD 1.1 train and dev samples, which we employed in our experiments.
 We refer to such samples as \texttt{translate-train}.